superwendel/rg-core/docs/rg_math.md

 figure reports the median of seven runs after a 10,000-call warmup per operation.

-Measurements were taken on an AMD Ryzen 9 4900HS on Windows build 26200.9168 on August 26, 2026.
-HandmadeMath is not shown because the development harness intentionally configures it without SIMD; Blaze is not shown because it covers only 79% of the shared profile.
+Measurements were taken on an AMD Ryzen 9 4900HS on Windows build 26200.9168.
+HandmadeMath is not shown because the development harness intentionally configures it without SIMD.
 The development harness and comparison-library sources are not distributed in this repository.
 Results are machine-specific and should not be treated as a performance guarantee.